 When Teddy Roosevelt dedicated the Pennsylvania State House on October 4, 1906, he called it “The handsomest building I ever saw.”
 Costing $13 million, it took four years to build and then another 21 years to complete the art and marble work.
 Overwhelming in the quantity of exquisite details and the in the quality of craftsmanship, the Capitol Building is an epiphany.

-Take a 30 minute guided tour, offered every half hour – so you don’t miss a thing.
+Take a 30 minute FREE guided tour, offered every half hour – so you don’t miss a thing.
 Among dozens of other factoids, you’ll learn:

 Four murals around the base of the dome depict the “Four Forces of Civilization”: Art, Justice, Science and Religion.